-Output Field Name Expected Tag Content Title The tag delimiting the record title. (optional) Short Desc The tag delimiting the short description or label. (optional) Description The tag delimiting the main text.
-If left blank, this field will contain all other content in either the <body> tag (if there is a single record) or the content found inside the current record (when a record delimiter has been specified).</body> Author The tag delimiting the author of the text. (optional) Contributors The tag delimiting the names of the contributors. (optional) Published Date The tag delimiting the date when the text was published.
+Output Field Name Expected Tag Content Short Desc The tag delimiting the short description or label. (optional) Description The tag delimiting the main text.
+If left blank, this field will contain all other content in either the <body> tag (if there is a single record) or the content found inside the current record (when a record delimiter has been specified).</body> Author The tag delimiting the author of the text. (optional) Contributors The tag delimiting the names of the contributors. (optional) Published Date Date The tag delimiting the date when the text was published.
 If left blank, this field will contain the date when the node reads the data.
-Modified Date The tag delimiting the date when the text was modified.
-If left blank, this field will contain the date when the node reads the data.
+Modified Date ied Date The tag delimiting the date when the text was modified.
+If left blank, this fie will contain the date when the node reads the data.